How to reclaim storage with Google Photos' Free Up Space feature

 The best Android phones make it all too easy to quickly take a ton of photos that crowd their internal storage, but Google Photos can help you claw back some of that space.
-In particular, high-resolution photos and especially 4K or 8K video from a phone like the Galaxy S21 Ultra will add up on your phone's limited internal storage, and tracking each file down on your own can become tedious if you're not regularly micro-managing your media library.
-So, the tools built into Google Photos can come in handy in several ways, like helping you find photos that aren't worth keeping or locate extra-large files.
+In particular, high-resolution photos and especially 4K or 8K video from a phone like the Galaxy S23 Ultra will add up to your phone's limited internal storage.

 How to free up space with Google Photos

-- Tap your user profile icon in the upper right corner.
+2. Tap your user profile icon in the upper-right corner.